mauroapo/JavaDiceThrower/README.md

 ## Installation

-To installed download the DiceThrower.jar from the repository.
+To install you just need to download the DiceThrower.jar from the repository.

 ## Usage

-After the installation open your command terminal in the folder where the jar file is located and type `java -jar DiceThrower.jar`.
+After the installation open your terminal in the folder where the jar file is located and type `java -jar DiceThrower.jar`.